southalc/peers/README.md

 $elk_servers = peers::resource_by_param('elasticsearch', 'config.cluster.name', 'cluster-1')
 ```

-The functions default to the 'production' environment, but this can be overridden
+The functions default to the node's environment, but this can be overridden
 by passing another parameter to the function.
 To repeat the last Elasticsearch
 query, but in the "test" environment:
 ```